Taobao Shangou

-Ele.me (饿了么 (Are you hungry?)) is the online food delivery and local life service platform of Alibaba Group.
-Founded in 2008, it is now the second largest online food delivery service platform in China.
+Taobao Shangou (淘宝闪购 (Taobao Flash Shopping)) is the online food delivery and local life service platform of Alibaba Group.
+Founded in 2008 and known until 2025 as Ele.me (饿了么 (Are you hungry?)), it was the second largest online food delivery service platform in China as of 2023.

 History

-Ele.me is an online-to-offline (O2O) catering and food delivery platform in China.
-It was founded by Mark Zhang and Jack Kang in Minhang Campus of Shanghai Jiao Tong University in 2008 and now is developed and operated by Lazhasi Network Technology (Shanghai) Co., LTD. By the end of December in 2016, Ele.me has covered more than 2000 cities in China, with more than 1.3 million joining shops, 15 thousand staff and more than nine million daily orders.
-Also, over three million riders have registered Fengniao Delivery (the sub-service of Ele.me).
+Taobao Shangou is an online-to-offline (O2O) catering and food delivery platform in China.
+It was founded as Ele.me by Mark Zhang and Jack Kang in Minhang Campus of Shanghai Jiao Tong University in 2008 and now is developed and operated by Lazhasi Network Technology (Shanghai) Co., LTD. By the end of December in 2016, Ele.me had covered more than 2000 cities in China, with more than 1.3 million joining shops, 15 thousand staff and more than nine million daily orders.
+Also, over three million riders had registered under Fengniao Delivery (the sub-service of Ele.me).

 On 27 January 2015, Ele.me finished its Series E financing with $350 million invested by CITIC PE, Tencent Holdings, JD.com (Joybuy), HongShan (Sequoia Capital) and Dianping.com.
 On 28 August 2015, Ele.me announced the completion of its Series F financing with $630 million.
 The investment was led by CITIC PE and Hualian Group, followed by new investors like China Media Capital (CMC), Gopher Asset as well as the original investors including Tencent Holdings, JD.com (Joybuy) and Hongshan Capital (Sequoia Capital).

 On 24 November 2015, Ele.me obtained a strategic investment from Didi Chuxing.
 On 17 December 2015, Alibaba Group invested $1.25 billion to Ele.me.

 On 1 March 2017, Ele.me announced that they would launch an app entitled "Food Security Service".
 Restaurants that are suspected of violating the law will be synced to the supervision department, and this function now covers all the restaurants in Shanghai.
 On 8 March 2017, Ele.me announced that 5,257 restaurants were found to violate the rules and were removed within one week.
 Additionally, 258 restaurants were removed in Sichuan province.

 By 2019, Ele.me had become the largest food delivery service in China with 53.4% market share.
-At the same time, the company increasingly attracted foreign retailers such as notably German supermarket chain ALDI, expanding beyond pure food delivery to FMCG and grocery delivery as part of Alibaba Group's "New Retail" push.
+At the same time, the company increasingly attracted foreign retailers such as notably German supermarket chain Aldi Süd, expanding beyond pure food delivery to FMCG and grocery delivery as part of Alibaba Group's "New Retail" push.